puyanwei/CV/README.md

 - Pair Programming
 - Agile and XP Value Principles

-#### University of the Arts, London College of Communication, BA Hons Graphic Media and Design - Interactive Design (2004 to 2008)
+#### University of the Arts, London College of Communication - BA Hons Graphic Media and Design, Interactive Design (2004 to 2008)
 - Started out in Advertising, moved to Interactive Design.
 - Exploration of environments its interactions.
 Smart design based on functionality rather then aesthetics.